 To create a vSwitch:

-- 1 Follow the instructions in Launching the HP-UX Virtualization Manager. - 2 In the HP-UX Virtual Servers window, right-click an HPVM hypervisor. - 3 Choose Create vSwitch to display the Create vSwitch window (see Figure 35).
+- 1. Follow the instructions in "Launching the HP-UX Virtualization Manager" on page 81. - 2.
+In the HP-UX Virtual Servers window, right-click an HPVM hypervisor. - 3.
+Choose Create vSwitch to display the Create vSwitch window (see below).